 Time for another exciting release of Medusa!

-Keep reading below to learn more about all the new changes in this release of Medusa!
+Keep reading below to learn more about all the new changes in this release and what upcoming features you can expect from Medusa!

 You can update your Medusa server using the following command: